mister-raindrop/ChutiyaChidiya/README.md

 All sound assets are from [Free Sound](http://freesound.org).

+Also, the logo is from [Flaming Text](http://flamingtext.com), because my art and design skills are really top-notch.

 If you need a tutorial for Flappy Bird, [LessMilk](http://www.lessmilk.com/tutorial/flappy-bird-phaser-1) has a great three-part series on starting out with Phaser by creating a Flappy Bird clone.
 The author also wrote the 'Discover Phaser' ebook.